web

 • any other separately identifiable amounts.

-What if the base rate in an agreement can't be identified?
+Identifying the base rate in an agreement

 Sometimes it's not clear what the base rate in an agreement is.
 For example, some agreements include higher loaded rates of pay that are paid to employees for all hours worked.
 The loaded rate may include penalties, loadings and allowances.